 Three “Dog Mom” chores that I don't love are giving everyone a bath, picking up poop, and clipping nails.
 The dogs act as if I'm betraying them when I'm bathing them.
 While picking up poop gives me a clue into how they're doing diet-wise, it's still not fun.
 And none of my dogs like to have their nails clipped – it's the worst.
 Until now.

-I've always known that I could use treats, but have never been successful until now because I usually give up.
+I've always known that I could use treats, but I have never succeeded because I usually give up.
 This weekend, I was determined to clip everyone's nails.
-Chewy.com gave us a bag of Stella & Chewy's Crav'n Bac'n Bites Bacon & Chicken Recipe Dog Treats and I figured that these would make an easy treat to bribe my dogs into a nail trim.
+Chewy.com gave us a bag of Stella & Chewy's Crav'n Bac'n Bites Bacon & Chicken Recipe Dog Treats, and I figured that these would make an easy treat to bribe my dogs into a nail trim.
 And it worked.

 When clipping my dogs' nails, I go into a room with a dog, one at a time (closing the door).
 The rule is “one clip, one treat,” but before we get started, the dogs get a couple of treats.
 I prefer to clip nails with my dogs lying on the bed.
 After every nail clip, I give them a treat facing away from the paw that I'm working on – this keeps them from nosing into my work.
 My dogs are used to having their nails clipped, but none of them love this chore.
 I never let go of their paws if they start pulling.
 Zoey is the worse, she pulls her paws back and cries – but not this time.
 She quickly understood that she'd get a treat after every nail clip.